gvwilson/sensibleadventures/nardica/nardica.md

 "Jack, don't!
 She's just talking.
 She's not going anywhere."

 Uncle Jack shook the wrench at them.
 "I best see more out of both of you than just talking," he spat.
-"Now get me my affing lunch.
+"Now get me my affin' lunch.
 And you!"
 He jabbed a finger at Iffy.
 "Fix that shadding cable.
 I want us ready to sail tomorrow."

 "She'll do it right away, I promise," Aunt Naggie said.
 Her arm tightened